ibm-cloud-docs/codeengine/plan-build.md

 {{site.data.keyword.codeengineshort}} can build your container image by using one of following strategies:

 - [Dockerfile](https://docs.docker.com/engine/reference/builder/){: external} build that uses the [Kaniko](https://github.com/GoogleContainerTools/kaniko){: external} tool.
 To use this strategy, add a Dockerfile to your source repository.
 This Dockerfile describes the steps that are needed to build a container image from your source repository.
 The Dockerfile might contain steps that copy static files from your sources into the container to be hosted by a web service, for example.
 It might compile source code that is written in the language of your choice and add the resulting binary to your container image.
 For more information about Dockerfile builds, see [Writing a Dockerfile for {{site.data.keyword.codeengineshort}}](/docs/codeengine?topic=codeengine-dockerfile).

+  When you pull an image from Docker Hub to use with apps or jobs in Code Engine, be aware of [Docker rate limits](https://docs.docker.com/docker-hub/download-rate-limit){: external} for free plan (anonymous) users.
+You might experience pull limits if you receive a `429` error indicating you have reached your pull rate limit.
+To [increase rate limits ](https://www.docker.com/increase-rate-limits){: external}, you can upgrade your account to a Docker `Pro` or `Team` subscription.
+  {: tip}

 - [Cloud Native Buildpack](https://buildpacks.io/){: external} that uses [Paketo](https://paketo.io/){: external} to inspect your source repository and detect which runtime environment that your code is based on and how a container image is built from your sources.
 Buildpacks make assumptions about the directory structure of your source repositories.
 For more information about how to structure your source repository correctly, see the samples that are provided for your runtime.